-Everyone in our community has an investment in ending sexual violence, intimate partner violence and stalking, and in creating a campus culture which is free of violence, and which is everyone engages in a healthy way around sexuality and relationships.
+Everyone in our community has an investment in ending sexual violence, intimate partner violence and stalking, and in creating a campus culture free of violence, and in which everyone engages in a healthy way around sexuality and relationships.
 Therefore, this programming is for everyone.
 The Office of Sexual Assault Response and Prevention conducts a wide range of campus programming on a variety topics, including:

 - Workshops for particular campus groups which teach risk-reduction strategies, such as the FullPower Self-Protection Workshop, Empowerment Workshops for Women, and Bystander Intervention Trainings.

-- Workshops for student organizations or groups which plan to host parties.
+- Workshops for student organizations or groups that plan to host parties.
 These workshops focus on thinking through issues like safety planning, and creating an inclusive and welcoming environment.

-- Programs which challenge attitudes and behaviors which perpetuate sexual assault, intimate partner violence and stalking.
-Topics included in these programs include
+- Programs that challenge attitudes and behaviors that perpetuate sexual assault, intimate partner violence, and stalking.

 There is also funding available for student-led programs promoting the safety and health of women students at Colorado College.
 The Murray-Maloney Endowed Fund for Women supports the efforts of Colorado College students who demonstrate leadership and competence, and who have shown an understanding and concern for the issues of health and safety for women students at the college.
 In order to apply for funding, complete the application and submit to the Office of Sexual Assault Response and Prevention.